bennyhartnett/bennyhartnett.com/README.md

 ## Repository Layout

-- `index.html` – The main HTML file defining the page layout, styles, and wave background script.
+- `index.html` – Main landing page with the wave animation.
+- `home.html` – A simple home page with contact links.
+- `projects.html` – Placeholder for future project descriptions.
+- `gis.html` – Placeholder page for GIS related work.
+- `nuclear.html` – Placeholder page covering nuclear projects.
 - `README.md` – This file.

 Feel free to modify the HTML and CSS to fit your needs or extend the script for additional effects.
+Each page is intentionally minimal and can be expanded with your own content.